mbaumer/us_hep_funding/docs/_states/TX.md

 ## Committees
 John Cornyn is not on any of our key committees

+Ted Cruz is the #1 Republican on the Senate Commerce Subcommittee on Science and Space

 Ted Cruz is the #4 Republican on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants